Exhibition of Works by Ivars Gravlejs, Mikhail Most, and Andrey Syaylev

-The exhibition's focal point is a work by Andrey Syaylev titled “Cube”.
-The cube itself is formed from books and is, in essence, “a heap of text.”
+Visual Library's focal point is a work by Andrey Syaylev titled “Cube”.
+A cube is formed from books and is, in essence, “a heap of text.”
 In this work, the text itself, taking on a sculptural form, is dragged into a three-dimensional space.
-Another series of works by Andrey Syaylev, “Content”, comprises painted canvases depicting bookshelves, balancing on the edge between the abstract and the figurative.
+Another series of works by Andrey Syaylev, “Content”, comprises painted canvases depicting bookshelves, balancing on the edge between abstract and figurative.
 Mikhail Most's work “Dialogs” features six canvases.
-This series presents a geometric abstraction based on blocks of text where the headlines and entire paragraphs are hidden under a layer of paint and transformed into color rectangles.
-Ivarsa Gravlejs's artistic instrument in the series “Shopping Poetry” is the conveyor belt for goods at a supermarket.
-Putting goods on it in a specific sequence, the author plays with the titles and rhymes all manner of products, creating a conceptual literary work on the bill.
+This series presents a geometric abstraction based on blocks of text where headlines and entire paragraphs are hidden under a layer of paint and transformed into color rectangles.
+Ivarsa Gravlejs's artistic instrument in the series “Shopping Poetry” is a conveyor belt for goods at a supermarket.
+Putting goods on it in a specific sequence, the author rhymes products and plays with titles, creating a conceptual literary work on the bill.
 In the process, a unique “consumer” poem is created.

-The works by the artists presented at the exhibition, in one way or another, shed light on the inter-penetration of the image and the word and the merging of visual and textual origins.
+The works in Visual Library, in one way or another, shed light on the inter-penetration of image and word and the merging of visual and textual origins.
 The book is no longer merely a carrier of text; it is not only turned into a visual media, it becomes in itself a material for creative work.
 The text is no longer simply a sequence of established symbols, it is now a visual image.
-Acquiring a visualization, it passes into a three-dimensional space and acquires within it a material “body.”
+Acquiring visualization, it passes into a three-dimensional space and becomes within it a material “body.”